IvanColantoni/hairshading/report.md

 ## Implementation
-**Integration to Yocto/yocto_trace.cpp
+**Integration to Yocto/yocto_trace.cpp**
 We followed the implementation made by the authors of the paper [pbrt-v3/hair.cpp](https://github.com/mmp/pbrt-v3/blob/master/src/materials/hair.cpp).
 First of all we needed to include a library:
 '''cpp
 #include <numeric>
 '''
     #include <numeric>

-then we defined the costant parameters of the model:
+then we defined the costant geometric parameters of the model :

     static const int pMax = 3;
     static const float eta = 1.55f;
     static const float beta_m = 0.3f;
     static const float beta_n = 0.3f;